gholinasabmaryam/deutsch-jozsa-qiskit/README.md

 ### Execution & Results

 Runs with either oracle using Qiskit Aer
-Outputs histograms showing deterministic results for constant oracles and 50/50 results for balanced oracles
+Outputs histograms showing deterministic results for constant oracles and 50/50 results for balanced oracles(it can be changed)

 ---